hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

 + Ways to limit the cpacity of a neural network
   + controlling capacity w/
-    + architecture: limit the number of hidden layers and the number of units per layer
+    + <span style="color: blue;">architecture</span>: limit the number of hidden layers and the number of units per layer
-    + early stopping: start w/ small weights and stop the learning before it overfits
+    + <span style="color: blue;">early stopping</span>: start w/ small weights and stop the learning before it overfits
+    + <span style="color: blue;">weight-decay</span>:
+      + given model a number of hiddent layers or units per layer which is a little too large
-    + weight-decay: penalize large weights using penalties or constrains on their squared values (L2 penalty) or absolute values (L1 penalty)
+      + penalize large weights using penalties or constrains on their squared values (L2 penalty) or absolute values (L1 penalty)
-    + noise: add to the weights of the activities
+    + <span style="color: blue;">noise</span>: add to the weights of the activities
   + typically, using a combinaition of several of these methods

 + Meta parameters to control capacity
+  + meta parameters: the number of hidden units, the number of layers, or the size of the weight penalty
   + trying lots of alternatives and choosing the one w/ the best performance on the test set
     + wrong method
     + easy to do but giving false impression of how well the methods works
     + settings w/ best performance on a test set unlikely to work on new data set drawn from the same distribution
+    + model tuned for a particular test set
   + extreme example
     + assume that the test set has random answers that does not depend on the input
     + the best architecture perform better than chance on the test set